zwiebert/tronferno-mcu/docs/mcu_common.md

         send a=9xxxxx c=set;   where xxxxx is the hexadecimal code.
 Set the 9 in front of it send a=9xxxxx c=up;    ... or send other commands using that code
     ```
  * or you could sniff out the address of a simple hand sender and sent your commands using that address.
 Or make up such address and add your made up address via "set" to as many shutters you like.
-The shutter can memorize a few of these adresses.
+The shutter can memorize a few of these addresses.